 The problem with the European market was that it was fragmented.
 That is to say that each nation had its own aircraft industry producing for a small market.
 This meant that any aircraft type produced would have a short production life until its market was saturated, which made it very difficult for a manufacturer to recoup development costs, much less turn a good profit.

-Never the less, in the mid 1960s aircraft manufacturers saw a need for a 200 seat airliner in the market.
-To try and build on technology they already had, they looked at resizing their current stock.
+Never the less, in the mid-1960s aircraft manufacturers saw a need for a 200 seat airliner in the market.
+To try and build on the technology they already had, they looked at resizing their current stock.
 For example, Hawker Siddeley looked at stretching their Trident, while the British Aircraft Corporation thought to stretch their BAC 111 to a BAC 211 and BAC 311.

 The Plowden Report of 1965 confirmed that production of aircraft in Europe came in at a 20% higher cost than those in the U.S.A. and with shorter production runs, it was recommended that collaboration was the only way to address this problem.